cranberrysama/hugo-blog-theme/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: 腾讯
+  - name: 求职中
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests are in the field of applied Microeconomics.
+Before starting my PhD in Agricultural Economics at Texas A&M University (TAMU), I earned my bachelor’s degree in finance from Southwest University of Finance and Economics and spent a year of study in TAMU's Economics Department.
+This diverse educational background has enabled me to explore a wide range of topics in my research, including portfolio risk management, labor policy, auction theory, and agricultural policies.

 #interests:
+#- Industrial Organization
+#- Auction Theory
-#- Artificial Intelligence
+#- Financial Economics
-#- Computational Linguistics
+#- Labor Economics
-#- Information Retrieval
+#- Agricultural Policy

 #education:
 #  courses: